-- (Oxidizing agents: Chromates, dichromates, halogens, halogenating agents peroxides, hydrogen peroxide, nitric acid, nitrates, chlorates, perchlorates, permanganates, persulfates). - 13.3 Quantities of flammable liquids in excess of one (1) liter shall be stored in a flammable liquid cabinet. - 13.4 Refrigerated flammable liquids shall be stored only in explosion proof refrigerators.
-Reference materials of 5ml or less are exempt from this requirement and can be stored in a standard refrigerator. - 13.5 Hydrofluoric acid shall be stored in plastic.
-All other strong acids or strongly acidic solutions shall be stored in glass or stored in the container in which the laboratory received the chemical.
+(\Oxidizing agents: Chromates, dichromates, halogens, halogenating agents peroxides, hydrogen peroxide, nitric acid, nitrates, chlorates, perchlorates, permanganates, persulfates).

+- 13.3 Quantities of flammable liquids in excess of one (1) liter shall be stored in a flammable liquid cabinet. - 13.4 Refrigerated flammable liquids shall be stored only in explosion proof refrigerators.
+Reference materials of 5ml or less are exempt from this requirement and can be stored in a standard refrigerator. - 13.5 Strong acids or strongly acidic solutions shall be stored in glass or stored in the container in which the laboratory received the chemical.
 Dilute acid solutions may be stored in plastic.